 Some highlights that illustrate our work and uniqueness are:

 - Global Research & Connections: CNAIS faculty and affiliated programs have projects and connections extending from Sápmi (Sami territories) to Tahiti; we have a presence at the U.N., with a member of our Executive Board acting as legal counsel for the Special Rapporteur on the Rights of Indigenous Peoples, and another faculty on the UN Executive Mechanism for the Rights of Indigenous Peoples.

-- Indigenous Legal Scholars.
-Not only is CU Law one of the top law schools in the country, it is also home to the American Indian Law Program.We also are honored to welcome S. James Anaya, the new Dean of CU Law, as well a CNAIS Core faculty member.
-Among his many accomplishments, Dean Anaya was nominated for a Nobel Peace Prize for his work as the United Nations Human Rights Council’s Special Rapporteur on the rights of indigenous peoples.
-We interface with legal scholars on a daily basis and have unparalleled access to legal studies resources through our collaborations with NARF, the NILL, and the American Indian Law Program at CU Law all situated within minutes of our office
+- Indigenous Legal Scholars: CU Law is home to American Indian Law Program.We also are honored to host S. James Anaya, the Dean of CU Law, as well a CNAIS Core faculty member.
+Dean Anaya was nominated for a Nobel Peace Prize for his work as the United Nations Human Rights Council’s Special Rapporteur on the rights of indigenous peoples.
+We interface with legal scholars on a daily basis and have unparalleled access to legal studies resources through our collaborations with NARF the NILL, situated within sight of our office.

 - Outreach and Engagement: CNAIS’s First Peoples Worldwide program provides legal and economic expertise to Indigenous communities around the world, and consults widely on Indigenous topics.
 FPW’s report on the Dakota Access Pipeline gained widespread attention, as it highlighted the extraordinary costs in time and money associated with failures to follow best practices and respect the rights of indigenous peoples.